Qovery/documentation/website/docs/using-qovery/configuration/environment-variables.md

 ## Additional built-in variables

-For any added service (database, broker, storage), your application will receive additional built-in variables.
+For any added service (database, broker, storage), your application receives additional built-in variables.
 These can be used, for example, to connect to the database.

 **Naming Convention**: